spaceandtimelabs/blitzar/README.md

 #### Other Features to Come

 If there is a particular feature that you would like to see, please [reach out](https://github.com/spaceandtimelabs/blitzar/issues).
-We are looking to broaden support.
+Blitzar is a community-first project, and we want to hear from you.

 ## Performance ([associated commit hash](https://github.com/spaceandtimelabs/blitzar/commit/a03f80bae30546c0b02d7e968056e3473be3a851))